California Rules of Court 2026

 (13) Ensure that the parties follow any additional rules stated by the provider or the court.

-(Subd (l) amended and relettered effective January 1, 2015; adopted as subd (i) effective January 1, 1998; previously amended and relettered as subd (j) effective January 1, 2007.)
+(Subd (l) amended effective January 1, 2026; adopted as subd (i) effective January 1, 1998; previously amended and relettered as subd (j) effective January 1, 2007, and amended and relettered effective January 1, 2015.)

 (m) Safety considerations for sexual abuse cases